goelashwin36/workindia-take-notes-project-api/README.md

     OR

     ```
-    //Simply use the env created
+    //Simply use the env created(Recommended)
      $ source env/bin/activate
     ```